-As you send your student off to college, or as your student is settling into the college routine in his first year or two, it is difficult to imagine that joining a professional organization or two could possibly matter.
+As you send your student off to college, or as your student is settling into the college routine in their first year or two, it is difficult to imagine that joining a professional organization or two could possibly matter.
 You and your college student may still be adjusting to college life and that professional career may seem a long way off.

 Benefits of joining a professional association

 - Most associations have periodic publications with information about the latest interests and developments in the field.
-Your student will be able to keep up with the newest information, which may prove helpful in his classes.
+Your student will be able to keep up with the newest information, which may prove helpful in their classes.

 - Many professional associations sponsor annual conferences or periodic regional events.
-If your student is able to attend some of these events, she will have the opportunity to hear more about developments in the field as well as to network with some of the leaders in the field.
+If your student is able to attend some of these events, they will have the opportunity to hear more about developments in the field as well as to network with some of the leaders in the field.

 - Many associations offer seminars or webinars on important topics.
 Your student will have the opportunity to hear leaders in the field and learn about new developments.